NB – Articling and Summer Program

 Representatives from our New Brunswick offices conduct interviews at Université de Moncton, the University of New Brunswick Law School, and Dalhousie Schulich School of Law in January of each year.
 Offers for New Brunswick positions are made during this time period.
 Students at those law schools should contact their Career Development Office to learn about the application process and applicable deadlines.
 Interviews with students from other law schools across Canada are scheduled in January as applications are received.

-We are currently accepting résumés for 3L articling and 2L summer student positions.
+We are currently accepting résumés for 3L articling and 2L summer student positions until January 7th, 2021.
 Applications will only be accepted electronically.

 Applications should include: